What is an Autocross?

 Working

-If you are working in the first session, report for work right after the walkthrough.
+If you are working in the first session, report for work right after the walk-through.
 (Make sure to bring some water, though, especially on a hot day.)
 Check in at the trailer, and then assume your position.
 If you are not working in the first session, report for work immediately after your final run in the session before you work.
 In a perfect world, all workers would be relieved and replaced before the end of a run group, and the following run group would begin immediately with no interruption.
 In the real world, there is usually a short pause in the action while the last few workers report to their assignments.
 The shorter this pause, the more runs everyone will get, so it is crucial that you report to work as quickly as you can.
 And remember, if you are driving, you MUST work!
 You may even be disqualified from the event if you don’t!

 Running

 Unlike many clubs, who create run groups by car class, CMC runs all of the odd numbered cars together, and then all of the even numbered cars together, regardless of class.
 Each event alternates whether odd or even numbered cars run first.
 Each group will run twice – once in the morning, and once in the afternoon.
-And each of these two sessions will usually have from two to four runs at the discretion of the event chair.
+And each of these two sessions will usually have from three to six runs at the discretion of the event chair.

 Eventually you will get into line and slowly approach the start.
 If you would like to find an experienced driver to ride with you, turn on your flashers.
 We will send someone your way to go for a ride.
 An experienced driver can talk you through the course and tell you what direction to go.
 Once you have the course down, they can give you driving advice to help improve your times.
 You can have someone ride with you on as many or as few runs as you like.

 On your first run, don’t worry about your time – just learn the course.
+It is highly recommended that you ask for an instructor to ride along with you on your first run(s).
 However many times you walked it, the course looks quite different from inside a car, and it comes toward you a lot faster!
 Don’t worry if you look like Grandma out for a Sunday drive.
 Once you successfully navigate the course, you have created a movie in your mind of how it is supposed to look, which makes it easier to drive correctly for the rest of the day.
 On future runs, go a little faster and see what happens.
 Eventually, hopefully, you will discover your car’s limits by exceeding them, either by knocking over a cone (which adds a 2 second penalty to your time) or by a dramatic skid.
 When you make these mistakes, don’t beat yourself up over them – even the best drivers make them sometimes.
 Instead, think about how you got into the situation, and what you can do differently on your next run to avoid the same problem.
 It is far better to make these mistakes here, on an autocross course, and hit a cone rather than a tree, car, or pedestrian on the street!

 After your final run in the session, park your car.
 If you are scheduled to work the next shift, report for work as soon as you can.
 Otherwise, take a break, relax, or try to get some rides with people in the other run group.